 The US provides the primary link between the public school and the CoEHPH.
-The US assumes direct responsibility for the TC and works closely with the CT and school administrators to ensure the progress and well- being of the students impacted by the TC.
+The US assumes direct responsibility for the TC and works closely with the CT and school administrators to ensure the progress and well-being of the students impacted by the TC.
 Duties and responsibilities of the US include:

 - Serve as a liaison between the University and public school.
-Alert the Director of Field Experiences regarding any concerns as they occur. - Attend meetings required by the Director of Field Experiences and/or USC Upstate. - Visit the TC a minimum of three times during each double placement, or six times during a single placement, making at least four teaching observations with at least two follow-up conferences. - Conduct conferences, as needed, with the TC and provide both constructive criticism and positive reinforcement. - Communicate regularly with the CT concerning the progress of the TC.
+Alert the Director of Field Experiences regarding any concerns as they occur. - Attend meetings required by the Director of Field Experiences and/or USC Upstate. - Visit the TC a minimum of three times during each double placement, or six times during a single placement, making at least four teaching observations with at least two follow-up conferences. - Conduct conferences, as needed, with the TC and provide both constructive criticism and positive reinforcement. - Communicate regularly with the CT concerning the progress of the TC

-- Conduct a three-way conference at the beginning of each placement to meet the CT and TC. - Complete at least two ADEPT Formative evaluations - Complete two Expanded ADEPT 4.0 evaluations (including pre- conference and post-conference) - Complete the ADEPT SCTS 4.0 Rubric Summative Consensus Evaluation/Addendum in LiveText. - Conduct a consensus meeting and complete the ADEPT SCTS 4.0 Consensus Rubric in LiveText. - Enter all evaluations into LiveText according to the due dates assigned there. - Follow the removal procedure, when necessary, in cooperation with the Director of Field Experiences. - Verify and collect the 65-day verification form and the Student Teaching Observation Schedule with all required signatures and submit to the Director of Field Experiences by the designated due date, along with an overall rating of the TC as satisfactory (S) or unsatisfactory (U).
+- Complete at least two ADEPT Formative evaluations, based on scripted evidence taken while observing, and submit reports into LiveText by the designated due dates. - Conduct a three-way conference at the beginning of each placement to meet the CT and TC. - Complete two Expanded ADEPT 4.0 evaluations (including pre- conference and postconference), based on scripted evidence taken while observing, and submit reports into LiveText by the designated due dates. - Complete the ADEPT SCTS 4.0 Rubric Summative Consensus Evaluation/Addendum in LiveText. - Conduct a consensus meeting and complete the ADEPT SCTS 4.0 Consensus Rubric in LiveText. - Enter all evaluations into LiveText according to the due dates assigned there. - Follow the removal procedure, when necessary, in cooperation with the Director of Field Experiences. - Verify and collect the 65-day verification form and the Student Teaching Observation Schedule with all required signatures and submit to the Director of Field Experiences by the designated due date, along with an overall rating of the TC as satisfactory (S) or unsatisfactory (U).